mauritssilvis/darts/md/tables/london/London_master_in_double_out.md

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the London dartboard played in master-in, double-out mode.

 Darts games commonly require players to score x01 points, where x is an integer.
-The following table shows the minimum required number of darts to reach such scores in London dartboard master-in, double-out games.
+The following table shows the required number of darts to reach such scores in London dartboard master-in, double-out games.
 In addition, the corresponding number of possible checkouts is shown.

-The most exciting games will be those with a comparatively small number of checkouts for the target score.
-Checkout tables for these scores are given below.
-A checkout table for 501 points was included as it is a typical score in darts games.
-Additional tables can be generated using the `darts` toolbox of the [darts](https://github.com/mauritssilvis/darts) project.

 |         Score | Darts |   Checkouts |
 |--------------:|------:|------------:|